Rhonda Lenton

-Rhonda L. Lenton is a Canadian academic administrator and professor.
-She became the 8th president and vice-chancellor of York University in Toronto, Canada, upon succeeding Mamdouh Shoukri on July 1, 2017, and announced her resignation before the end of her five-year term.
-She previously served as Dean of Atkinson College and later as York's Vice President Academic and Provost.
-Prior to her role in academic administration, Lenton was a professor of sociology.
+Rhonda L. Lenton is a Canadian academic administrator and professor of sociology.
 During her research career, Lenton led randomized public telephone surveys of social issues such as Internet dating, sexual assaults, and continues to examine Judaism in Canada.
+She then served as Dean of Atkinson College and later as Vice President Academic and Provost of York University in Toronto, Canada.
+From July 1, 2017 to December 31, 2025, she was the 8th president and vice-chancellor, succeeding Mamdouh Shoukri.

 Career

 Research

 Lenton completed her Ph.D. in sociology at the University of Toronto in 1989.
 The title of her dissertation was Parental Discipline and Child Abuse.
 Before becoming an academic administrator, she published research on a range of topics related to antisemitism, family violence, feminism in academia, and online dating.
 Her work included a 1999 national telephone survey of randomly selected women, asking them about their experiences with sexual harassment and assault.
 She has also researched the impact that the inclusion of women's studies within academia has had on feminism, determining that it had made feminism more conservative.
 She also conducted randomized robocalls regarding Internet dating behaviours of the Canadian public in 2001.
 In 2018, Lenton collaborated on a landmark study with her husband Robert Brym and Environics, titled 2018 Survey of Jews in Canada.
 The report was based on phone surveys of up to eighty questions and presents a "portrait of the identity, practices, and experiences of Jews in Canada".
 As university Provost, Lenton supported male students in their requests to keep them away from female students due to their religious preferences.